normpad/IOTA-Reattacher/README.md

 The process is simple: Send out 100 transactions and monitor when, if ever, they confirm.

-How to use: Download or clone the repository and open index.html with you prefered browser.
+How to use:
+  Try it out at https://normpad.github.io/iota-tangle-health-analyzer/ or download or clone the repository and open index.html with you prefered browser.
 It's as simple as that.